ThomasMcAdamBarkley/ThomasMcAdamBarkley/README.md

 - 👀 I’m interested in Gaming, Edge Device Software and TinyMLs
 - 🌱 I’m currently a CS student
 - 🏗️ I like to build Andrino and RasberryPI Devices
+- 🎢 Co-Founder of Mashall & McAdam Dynamics
 - 👨‍👩‍👧‍👦 Proud Papa of two

 <!---